 ThreadPoolExecutors are like light sabers in terms of power and complexity: properly trained Jedis can deflect laser beams with their light sabers, but I’d probably cut my hands off if I’d try to use one myself.

+However, the needs in Android are relatively basic.
 You don’t need to handle thousands of simultaneous connections like backend servers do, and you don’t need to guard against DDOS attacks.
 You don’t have severe resources and environment limitations like some embedded systems do.
-In most cases, you don’t even need to protect your app from excessive load because OS will kill it if it misbehaves (you’ve got crash reporting set up, right?).
+In most cases, you don’t even need to protect your app from excessive load because OS will just kill it if it misbehaves (you’ve got crash reporting set up, right?).

 Therefore, in Android, the power of ThreadPoolExecutor is mostly an excessive complexity that is rarely needed and often causes big problems.